linuxacademy/content-comptia-casp/docs/risk-management/topics_outline.md

 Geography

-Foreign Laws and Customs - Data Sovereignty...
+Foreign Laws and Customs - Data Sovereignty

 ### The challenge of De-perimeterization

-Shifting, reducing or removing established enterprise boundaries is often required to accomodate third-party integrations.
+Shifting, reducing, or removing established enterprise boundaries is often required to accommodate third-party integrations.

 Mobility